What to bring

 Carry valuables in your carry-on suitcase or bag.
 It’s always good to pack a set of clothing in your carry-on in case of unexpected circumstances.

 It is recommended to leave laptops at home, though you can leave them locked in your room at the hotel.
-Wi-fi internet access is available at the hotel in Antigua and at the hotel in San Martin, although it will be slower than what you are used to at home!
+Wi-fi internet access is available at the hotel in Tecpán and Antigua, although it will be slower than what you are used to at home!

 What to wear

+Dress conservatively.
 Guatemalan culture generally has more conservative dress standards, particularly for women.
-While working on the bottle school, both men and women should wear jeans or work pants, not shorts.
-Women should avoid revealing tops, such as tops with spaghetti straps, and stick to wearing T-shirts.
+While working on the bottle school, both men and women should wear jeans or work pants, not shorts or yoga pants.
+Women should avoid revealing tops, such as tank tops or tops with spaghetti straps, and stick to wearing T-shirts.
+It’s ok to wear shorts to dinner, but please dress conservatively when visiting the Mayan Ruins, as it is a sacred site.
 If in doubt, err on the side of caution and seek advice rather than risking causing offense.
-Antigua is a touristy town, and it’s acceptable to wear shorts and revealing tops there, but not in San Martin.
+Antigua is a touristy town, and it’s acceptable to wear shorts and revealing tops there, but not in Tecpán.

 Packing list